pcodk/dense-redux-actions/README.md

 # dense-redux-actions

 Small "class based actions creators" to get type safe actions with TypeScript, to benefit from intellisense and to enable unified naming for ease of code navigation.

-## This is a test release please don't use (yet :-).

-This version is not release ready, expect it to be ready before 20 november 2019.

-**Use with care**
+See this
+[blog post](https://medium.com/@avm_50163/better-redux-actions-using-typescript-84f81e872d56) for a discussion of why you might use this module.

 ## How to install